-(3) Loans for foreign companies whose voting rights are 100% directly or indirectly held by the Company are not limited to the restriction of 40% of the lending company's net assets based on the latest audited or reviewed financial statements.
-However, limit on loans granted to a single company is 30% of the Company's net assets based on the latest audited or reviewed financial statements, and the financing period should not exceed 3 years.
+(3) Loans for foreign companies whose voting rights are 100% directly or indirectly held by the Company are not limited to the restriction of 40% of the lending company's net assest based on the latest audited or reviewed financial statements.
+However, limit on loans granted to a single company is 30% of the Company's net assets based on the latest audited or reviewed financial statements, or the higher of sales and purchases during the year.
+Celilig on total loans is 40% of the Company's net assets based on the latest audited or reviewed financial statements, and the financial statements are asset based on the latest audited or reviewed financial statements.
+3 years.